elijahples/azuredevops-eks/README.md

 # EKS Files used in Azure Dev Ops Deployment to AWS Elastic Kubernetes Service (EKS)

+## This repository is used as an artifact source for the Release (CD) Pipeline in Azure Dev Ops

-## Prepared by Elijah Pelaez
+### Prepared by Elijah Pelaez
-## Solutions Architect, Amazon Web Services Philippines
+### Solutions Architect, Amazon Web Services Philippines

 Files inside: